Rider on the Rain: Development

 The film was shot in both English and French versions.
 In an interview with Variety, Bronson said he learned his lines in French phonetically, so that his own voice would be heard on the soundtrack.
 It was the last time he did this for European films, allowing himself to be dubbed-over in all subsequent films.

 Filming

 Filming began June 2, 1969 on the Giens Peninsula and finished August 4, 1969 on the French Riviera.
 Some scenes were shot in Paris.

 Music

 "Rider on the Rain" is also the main theme of the original movie soundtrack (with lyrics by Sébastien Japrisot and sung by French chansonette Severine).
 The American singer-songwriter Peggy Lee wrote English lyrics for the song, and recorded it on her 1971 album Make It With You as "Passenger of the Rain".

 Release

 Home media

 In 2011, Wild East released Rider on the Rain on a limited-edition DVD alongside Adieu l'ami (Farewell, Friend), also starring Charles Bronson.

 The 2009 British DVD, released by Optimum/Studio Canal contains both the French and English language versions.
 The French version runs a few minutes longer.

+In 2019, Kino Lorber Studio Classics released a Blu-ray version that features the 114 minute U.S. cut and the 118 minute French cut.
+The disc features Audio Commentary, Radio Spot, Theatrical Trailers, plus Bronson Trailers for his other Kino Lorber Studio Classics releases.